Honda Tadakatsu: Retirement & death

+Personal information

-Such was Honda's reputation that he attracted notice from the most influential figures in Japan at the time.
-Oda Nobunaga, who was notoriously disinclined to praise his followers called him a "samurai among samurai".
+Tadakatsu reputation has gained praise from Oda Nobunaga, who praised him, called him a "samurai among samurai".
 Moreover, Toyotomi Hideyoshi noted that the best samurai were "Honda Tadakatsu in the east and Tachibana Muneshige in the west".
 Even Takeda Shingen praised Honda, saying that "he is a luxury of Tokugawa Ieyasu".
-It was widely acknowledged that he was a reputed samurai and a loyal retainer of Tokugawa Ieyasu.
+It was widely acknowledged that he was a reputed samurai, war hero and a loyal retainer of Tokugawa Ieyasu.

-Tadakatsu is often referred to as "The Warrior who surpassed Death itself" because he never once suffered a significant wound, despite being the veteran of over 57 battles by the end of his life, and because he was never defeated by another samurai.
-In theater and other contemporary works, Tadakatsu is often characterized as polar opposite of Ieyasu's other great general, Ii Naomasa.
-While both were fierce warriors of the Tokugawa, Tadakatsu's ability to elude injury is often contrasted with the common depiction of Naomasa enduring many battle wounds, but fighting through them.